Reading Time: 7 minutes 30 seconds

 During endurance training:

-Consume 10 ounces of fluid that has electrolytes and a 5% concentration of carbohydrate every 20 minutes
+Consume 10 ounces of fluid that have electrolytes and a 5% concentration of carbohydrate every 20 minutes

 After endurance training: